rwebaz/Ether-Lessons-Project/docs/pages/Pocket-Guide.md

 More to come ...

-Tokens can be denominated in all different kinds of units.
+Real Tokens can be denominated in all different kinds of units.

-Some tokens have no decimal places (i.e. 1 token is always 1 token)
+Some real Tokens have no decimal places ie.) One (1) real Token is always One (1) real Token

-While other Tokens can have denominations and decimal places similar to Ether (e.g. 1 token = 18 decimal places of tokens).
+While other real Tokens can have denominations and decimal places similar to **Ether** ie.) One (1) real Token = Eighteen (18) decimal places of Token ...

-When sending Tokens, you will generally not need to send any “value” of **Ether**.
+When sending real Tokens, you will generally not need to send any “value” of **Ether**.

 However, you will be required to pay a small amount of **Ether** for gas in order to send the transaction and to pay the Miner.